ShiboXing/WAN/proj4/README.md

 **Run the script**

-Open Data_Collector.ipynb
+For validation experiment 1 & 2

-For validation experiment and extend experiment 1
+Open Data_Collector_1.ipynb

 1. Change q_ind start from 0 in block 2, and then Run block 1~4
 This will start the experiment for 1-33 BBR vs 1-33 Cubic respectively in 0.25 BDP, 10 mbits, 40ms, each competition run 60 seconds and then sleep 5 seconds to next competition. each experiment generate 81 competitions and 162 json files as results.